National Citizen Party

-The National Citizen Party (NCP; জাতীয় নাগরিক পার্টি), is a political party in Bangladesh.
+The National Citizen Party (জাতীয় নাগরিক পার্টি, NCP) is a centrist political party in Bangladesh.

+The NCP was formed in February 2025 following the July Uprising and positions itself as a youth-led, progressive, and "Bangladeshpontha" (Bangladesh-centric) party.
+The party's key figures include Nahid Islam, Akhter Hossen, Asif Mahmud, Sarjis Alam, Hasnat Abdullah, and Nasiruddin Patwary, some of whom became the world's first Gen Z protest leaders to have been elected as Member of Parliament.

+The NCP positions itself against extremism, pro-Pakistan, and extreme Awami League or pro-India ideologies.
+In contrast, it supports moderate, nationalist, and centrist policies.
+It is recognized as the third-largest middle-ground party after the BNP.
 Initiated by the Students Against Discrimination and the Jatiya Nagorik Committee, it was established on 28 February 2025 as the first student-led political party in the history of Bangladesh.
-It was established in the aftermath of the July Revolution.
+It was established in the Aftermath of the July uprising.

-After the fall of the Awami League government following the July Revolution, a manifesto by the leadership of the Students Against Discrimination mentioned the idea of a new political arrangement.
+After the fall of the Awami League government following the July Uprising, a manifesto by the leadership of the Students Against Discrimination mentioned the idea of a new political arrangement.
 Subsequently, in September, the Jatiya Nagorik Committee was formed, and efforts were made to establish committees in every upazila across Bangladesh.
-In February 2025, the Students Against Discrimination and the Jatiya Nagorik Committee finalized the formation of a new political party, which was formed on 28 February 2025, with Nahid Islam from the interim government as its convener.
+In February 2025, the Students Against Discrimination and the Jatiya Nagorik Committee finalized the formation of a new political party, which was formed on 28 February 2025, with Nahid Islam as its convener.

+On 28 December 2025, the NCP joined the Bangladesh Jamaat-e-Islami-led 11 Party Alliance ahead of the 2026 Bangladeshi general election.

 Though self-describing as centrist and pluralist, the party does not confess any unified ideology, thus allowing many factions to function.
 The party campaigns for a "second republic" and a new constitution.

-Name and symbol

-Several names were proposed in the opinion polls for the party, with top names including Revolutionary Popular Struggle Party, National Revolutionary Power, People Against Discrimination, Bangladesh Citizen Party, National Citizen Committee, Student–People's Party, National People Power Party, and National Citizen Power.

-For the party's symbol, top proposals included a clenched fist, elephant, tiger and hilsa fish.
-But on June 22, 2025, Nahid Islam, The convener of National Citizen Party (NCP), has been said after applying for party registration in Bangladesh Election Commission that they want Water lily as their party symbol.
-However, on September 30, 2025, the party alleged that the Election Commission attempted to allocate alternative symbols such as an ostrich, cup-saucer, wardrobe, and plate-bowl instead of the requested water lily.
-Nasiruddin Patwary, NCP’s chief coordinator, described the proposed symbols as “ridiculous” and accused the commission of acting arbitrarily and discriminatorily, while asserting that there was no legal barrier to granting the water lily.
-Patwary also raised concerns that while other parties received symbols derived from national emblems, objections were being raised only against NCP.
-He emphasized that the party would continue its struggle constitutionally and democratically, with the people.

-As of 6 October 2025, according to some sources, Bangladesh Election Commission was thinking of granting NCP the "Shapla" (water lily) as their election symbol.